 With psychology being more popular than ever, it should be simple to find a solution to our problem.
 But feedback is not and has never been easy.
 The way we benefit from feedback, however, makes it worth the effort.
-If you have already started picturing the success of your company, let us tell you what exactly feedback is and why you need to start practising it right now.
+If you have already started picturing your company’scompany’s success, let us tell you what exactly feedback is and why you need to start practising it right now.

 Simply speaking, feedback is a system that is crucial for proper communication.
-It is the reaction or response of a receiver that reaches the sender so he can understand how his message or action was interpreted.
+It is the receiver’s reaction or response that reaches the sender so he can understand how his message or action was interpreted.
 If this is the first time you have come across this word, let us provide an example.
-Remember when you were a child, and you wanted to get something really badly, so you decided to tidy up your room months after your parents asked you to do?
-Your mum was saying “what a wonderful job, honey!” after she sees how clean the whole apartment is, that is feedback.
-It means, a response to your action.
+Remember when you were a child and wanted to get something badly, so you decided to tidy up your room months after your parents asked you to do?
+Your mum was saying “what a wonderful job, honey!”” after she sees how clean the whole apartment is, that is feedback.
+It means a response to your action.
 It made you get what you wanted, but how can feedback influence the entire company?
 You want that answer, we know.
-But it would be best if you learned how to give feedback properly first.
+But it would be best to learn how to give feedback first correctly.